RLoris/ArrayHelperDoc/README.md

 ![thumbnail](./assets/thumbnail.png)

-- UE4 Plugin to handle arrays operations (sort, filter, match, range, clamp, random, average, min, max, normalize)
+- UE Plugin to handle arrays operations (sort, filter, match, range, clamp, random, average, min, max, normalize)
-- Use custom predicate function to sort or filter arrays (Int, Float, String, Name, Vector, Object, Actor)
+- Use custom predicate function to sort or filter arrays (Int, Float, Byte, Integer64, String, Name, Vector, Object, Actor, Generic)
 - This is a blueprint library plugin
 - It exposes 60+ functions to handle arrays by value or by reference
 - Can be used in any blueprint